DemianovE/Genetic-neural-network-for-simple-control/README.md

 # to find number of symbols in project
 find . -type f \( -name "*.c" -o -name "*.h" \) -exec cat {} + | wc -c
 ```
-Also, if the WSL is used before commit following command should be executed to allow terminal GPG key
+Also, if the WSL is used before the commit following command should be executed to allow the terminal GPG key
 ```shell
 GPG_TTY=$(tty)
 export GPG_TTY